alex-gutev/generic-cl/README.md

 #### Optional Functions

-Implementing the following functions for user-defined iterators is optional either because, a default method is provided which is implemented using the mandatory functions, or the function is only used by a selected few sequence operations.
+Implementing the following functions for user-defined iterators is optional either because, a default method is provided which is implemented using the mandatory functions, or the function is only used by a select few sequence operations.

 ##### START